 fresh sage leaves (optional)

-Lightly wet the pasta around each bit of filling with a pastry brush, then fold the pasta over, sealing between the filling and on the edges, and cut with a knife or pasta cutter into even squares.
+7. Lightly wet the pasta around each bit of filling with a pastry brush, then fold the pasta over, sealing between the filling and on the edges, and cut with a knife or pasta cutter into even squares.
+(Or, if you prefer, you can fold the squares over to make a triangle and then pinch the edges together – both are authentic shapes for tortelli alla mantovana!)
 Let rest on a lightly floured surface until ready to cook.

 You can learn to make this and other delicious recipes on a cooking vacation in Italy.
 Peruse all our offerings on our website, and call us with questions!